cockroachdb/pebble/docs/RFCS/20221122_virtual_sstable.md

 will expect a different file number for each virtual sstable, etc.

 There are direct references to the `FilemetaData.FileNum` throughout Pebble.
-For example, the file number is accessed when the the `DB.Checkpoint` function is called.
+For example, the file number is accessed when the `DB.Checkpoint` function is called.
 This function iterates through the files in each level of the lsm, constructs the filepath using the file number, and reads the file from disk.
 In such cases, it is important to exclude virtual sstables.